adrianmcli/next-boilerplate/README.md

 ### Actions and Reducers

-All Redux-related items such as actions and reducers should reside in their own feature-based modules.
+Redux actions and reducers should reside in their own feature-based modules.
 This also includes more advanced objects/functions/files like Sagas ([Redux-Saga](https://github.com/redux-saga/redux-saga)) and Epics ([Redux-Observable](https://github.com/redux-observable/redux-observable)).

 The idea is to ensure that **each module fully contains everything required for the implementation of its feature**.
 That way, when you need to go change something, you'll know that everything you need will be inside that module.

+The `redux-config` module is then configured to pull in the necessary reducers and initial state from each feature module.

 ### Importing